ArsonManStudios/Audio-Wave-Visualization/README.md

-# Audio-Wave-Visualization
+# Audio Wave Visualization
-A pygame application to play audio in a cool retro looking way
+A pygame application to play audio in a cool, retro looking way